Statement of commitment

 - An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.

 “Barrier” includes anything that prevents a person with a disability from fully participating in one or more aspects of society, including a physical barrier, and architectural barrier, information or communications barrier, attitudinal barrier, policy or practice;

-“Assistive Device” any piece of equipment a person with a disability uses to help him or her with daily living.
+“Assistive device” any piece of equipment a person with a disability uses to help them with daily living.
 Personal assistive devices include, but are not limited to, wheelchairs, hearing aids, white canes or speech amplification devices.

-“Service Animal” is any animal used by a person with a disability where it is readily apparent that the animal is used by the person for reasons relating to his or her disability.
+“Service animal” is any animal used by a person with a disability where it is readily apparent that the animal is used by the person for reasons relating to their disability.

-“Support Person” is a person who accompanies a person with a disability in order to help him or her with daily tasks;
+“Support person” is a person who accompanies a person with a disability in order to help them with daily tasks.

-CIRA will provide training to employees, volunteers and others who deal with the public or other third parties on its behalf, as well as those who participate in the development of CIRA’s policies, practices and procedures relating to CIRA’s interaction with the public.
+CIRA will provide training to all employees and other individuals who deal with the public or other third parties on its behalf on the provision of its goods, services, or facilities, as well as those who participate in the development of CIRA’s policies, practices and procedures relating to CIRA’s interaction with the public.

 - How to interact and communicate with people with various types of disabilities.

 - How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person.

 - What to do if a person with a disability is having difficulty accessing CIRA’s goods and services.